christyc2/audio-transcribe/documentation.md

 2. Redis Roles
     - Broker: manage the queue of pending jobs for Celery workers will consume
     - Result backend: the store where Celery workers persist task results/statuses/metadata
+        - If server restarts, result backend is cleared
     <!-- - Job store (`backend/api/job_store.py`): separate Redis hash space that stores every Job object (i.e., job_id, status, filename, owner, transcript, and stored_filename.)
 Includes helper functions `add_job`, `get_job`, `update_job`, and `get_all_jobs`. -->
     - Redis acts as cache so it allows for faster data retrieval than from persistent database (in-memory)
         - Using redis hash store is an optimization method
-        - But must ensure data consistency with database
+        - If using hash store, then must ensure data consistency with database
         - Redis does not guarantee persistence

 3. Scheduling Flow (`backend/api/jobs.py`)